greiman/SdFat-beta/README.md

-### Warning: This is a beta version of SdFat Version 2.
+### Warning: This version, 2.0.5-beta.1, has many internal changes so may be unstable.

+### There are major changes to Teensy SDIO.
+See examples TeensyDmaAdcLogger and TeensySdioLogger.

 The release version of SdFat Version 2 is here: